 Diversions don’t mean it’s the end of the road, we can still get to our destination but through a different route.
 After the mysterious disappearance of my draft, I’m now convinced that it was a little diversion so that I would get to write and publish this article first.

 It makes sense to embrace your diversion than give up on your journey.
 Giving up or becoming bitter may seem like a justified response but it will only cause you to abandon your mission.

 Remember you are not a quitter!

-If this article has blessed you;
+If this article has resonated with you;